Skip to main content

 "There’s something that draws us to life.
 It’s impossible to go outside and see a tree and not wonder at it."

 Mexico is home to a variety of raptors, including the Cooper’s Hawk, Harris Hawk, and Red-tailed Hawk.
-Mexico’s cities are also all overrun with squirrels, pests that often carry diseases and out-compete other wildlife, forcing companies and families to pay for their removal.
-To find exactly what effect raptors had on squirrel populations, Johnson and his team woke every morning at 5:30 a.m. to visit parks and take measurements.
+Mexico’s cities are also overrun with squirrels, pests that often carry diseases and out-compete other wildlife, forcing companies and families to pay for their removal.
+To find exactly what effect raptors have on squirrel populations, Johnson and his team woke every morning at 5:30 a.m. to visit parks and take measurements.
 In addition to counting the number of birds and squirrels at over 101 separate locations, they tracked other variables such as city noise, local dogs, and the height of trees.
 Furthermore, they visited the parks at the same time of day each time they collected samples, assisting in compiling thousands of critical data points.

 Johnson found that raptors do influence the population of gray squirrels in city parks.
-With the data they’d collected, his team proved that the presence of raptors significantly decreased the number of squirrels.
+With the data they collected, his team proved that the presence of raptors significantly decreased the number of squirrels.
 However, they were unable to account for all the other factors in the city.
 The number of variables present in an urban environment was immense, requiring further research to determine how to use raptors as part of a long-lasting solution to combat squirrel overpopulation.
 “We’re going to need to understand how humans fit into this puzzle,” Johnson said.

 Though the work is still in progress, Johnson couldn’t be more grateful for his time in Mexico City.
 Beyond gaining practical experience in his field and furthering a cause he supports, he also came to love the people of Mexico and their dedication to nature.
 In his visits to parks, he met countless individuals like himself, people who valued green spaces and took time to appreciate their beauty.